CreativePie/Discord-Moderation-Bot/README.md

 Working Discord Mod Bot!

-Just Fill In Your Token IN The Requiried Places!
+Just Fill In Your Token In The Requiried Places!

 You Can Use This In Repl.it Or Glitch Even!